Saturday, March 30, 2024

 Instead, I am sharing that I spent much of my life, until very recently, scanning every room I was in to see what other people thought of what I was doing and saying.
 I was hungry for other people’s approval (for myriad reasons) and I often twisted myself in knots trying to please everyone.
 I often ended up displeasing more people by trying to please everyone.
 I sometimes even twisted my own truths to please others.
 You simply cannot please everyone.
 And there will be people in your life who will want things because it is good for them, not because it is good for you.

-So, as much as can, strike out on your own path instead of following a herd.
+So, as much as you can, strike out on your own path instead of following a herd.
 If you do something and it brings you joy, do it more often.
 If something doesn’t feel good or hurts, that’s a sign – leave it.
 For your career, pick something that will inspire you, that will make you want to get out of bed with a sense of purpose.
 Don’t do it for money or prestige.
 Do it because you find meaning in it.

 You are an old soul.
 Wise beyond your years.
 Your knowing will always guide you to your true north.
 Listen to it.